MicrosoftDocs/dataexplorer-docs/data-explorer/managed-identities-overview.md

 ## Authenticate with managed identities

-Single-tenant Azure AD resources, such as Event Hubs, can only communicate with managed identities from the same tenant.
+Single-tenant Azure AD resources, such as Event Hubs, can only use managed identities to communicate with resources in the same tenant.
 This limitation restricts the use of managed identities in certain authentication scenarios.
-For example, you can't use an Azure Data Explorer system-assigned managed identity to access an Event Hub located in a different tenant from the tenant associated with your cluster.
+For example, you can't use an Azure Data Explorer system-assigned managed identity to access an event hub located in a different tenant.
 In such cases, use account-key based authentication.

 Azure Data Explorer is multi-tenant capable.
 To grant permissions to a managed identity from a different tenant, provide the managed identity object ID and source tenant ID or name as described in [Referencing security principals](kusto/management/referencing-security-principals.md).